 1. Flat Iron in Fine Sections

 As Marjan explained to Byrdie's editorial director, Faith Xue, (while demoing the process IRL) taking ultra-fine sections (versus large chunks) and straightening them with a flat iron is the absolute key for nailing the glass hair look.
 For the record, all of GHD's heat tools are fabulous, and it's the brand Marjan personally swears by.
-(FYI: It has a new and exciting launch coming out in September—stay tuned!)

 2. Master Brushing While You Straighten